sottlmarek/DevSecOps/devsecopsmanifesto.md

 * IT and cyber security security must work with development, risk and business people on a daily basis.
 * Changes are welcome because they allow them to respond to new threats, risks and vulnerabilities.
 * Security is a priority for delivering high-quality software and architecture as a code.
-* Security is functional requirement.
+* Security is a functional requirement.
 * Teams must share knowledge in information and cyber security for growth
-* Overall maturity of community resulting into guild.
+* Overall maturity of community resulting in a guild.
-* Automation and security coding is a long-term goal for architecture as a code.
+* Automation and security is a long-term goal for architecture as a code.
-* Security artefacts must be self-documented.
+* Security artifacts must be self-documented.